knupel/Rope_framework/Guide/Vector_Class_guide.md

 vec.div(float value);

-vec.div(Vec v);
+vec.div(vec v);

-vec.div(iVec v);
+vec.div(ivec v);

 --
 Addition
 --
->available for Vec2, Vec3 and Vec4,
+>available for vec2, vec3 and vec4,
->Each Vec can accept any Vec.
+>Each vec can accept any vec.
->For example, if you add a Vec2 in Vec3 the last compent is '0' in the other case the last compoenent is not used.
+>For example, if you add a vec2 in vec3 the last compent is '0' in the other case the last compoenent is not used.
 --
-@return Vec2, Vec3 or Vec4
+@return vec2, vec3 or vec4
 >add float value to the original

 vec2.add(float value,float value);